cuernodegazpacho/VASCO/README.md

 # VASCO
-Work with plate scan collections
+Work with plate scan collections.

+For now, the MMA catalog directory is imported and analysed.